Algety/driving_school_django/README.md

 ## Design
 ### Website Structure
-The GoDrive Driving School website consists of four primary pages: Home Page, Our Team, Booking a Lesson Page, and User's Bookings.
+The GoDrive Driving School website consists of four primary pages: Home Page, Our Instructors, Book Your Lesson Page, and User's Bookings.
 The default landing page is the Home Page, which includes a navigation bar and a consistent footer across all pages for easy access and site-wide cohesion.
+The navbar is fixed at the top, so when a user is scrolling down a page, the navbar and the book a lesson button stay visible and available all the time.
 The Home Page welcomes visitors with an engaging banner and an overview of the different lesson types offered, such as manual and automatic driving lessons, motorway driving lessons, Pass Plus course, intensive training, and refresher courses.
 It also links to instructor profiles and the booking system via the top navigation menu.
-The Our Team page introduces GoDrive’s certified driving instructors, offering insight into their experience, teaching approach, helping visitors feel confident in their choice of instructor.
+The Our Instructors page introduces GoDrive’s certified driving instructors, offering insight into their experience, teaching approach, helping visitors feel confident in their choice of instructor.
 The Booking Page allows new users to select a location (Cardigan, Carmarthen, Aberystwyth), lesson date, and time slot through a dynamic booking form.
 Prefilled values and validation features enhance usability and reduce friction in the booking process.
 After a booking is submitted, users are redirected to the User's Bookings page, where they can view, edit, or delete upcoming lessons.
 The site also displays real-time success messages after actions like booking or cancellation, further improving the experience.
 Additionally, the site includes an admin panel, empowering GoDrive team members to manage content without external technical support.
 This panel allows:
 - Easy content updates across different site sections, the ability to post new content blocks with or without images, depending on the context.
 - Rich-text editing with Summernote, enabling styled formatting for text-based updates.